Aristagoras: Defeat of the Athenians

 After this battle, the Athenians refused to continue to fight in the Ionian Revolt and returned to Athens.
-Because of their participation in this battle, however, the Persian king, Darius, swore vengeance on Athens and commanded a servant to repeat to him three times every day at dinner, “Master, remember the Athenians.”
-The story is somewhat and probably hypocritically naive (but not necessarily on that account false), as the Persians intended expansion into the Balkans all along.
-They still held parts of Thrace from their previous abortive expedition into Scythia, only stopped when they learned the true size of the country (most of Russia) and the danger of their position in it.
+However, because of Athenians' participation in the revolt, the Persian king, Darius, swore vengeance on Athens and commanded a servant to repeat to him three times every day at dinner, “Master, remember the Athenians”.
+This may only be a story (but not necessarily on that account false), as the Persians intended expansion into the Balkans all along.
+They still held parts of Thrace from their previous abortive expedition into Scythia, only stopped when they learned the true size of the country (most of southern Russia) and the danger of their position in it.

-The Ionians fought on, gaining control of Byzantium and the surrounding towns as well as the greater part of Caria and Caunus.
+The Ionians fought on, gaining control of Byzantium and the surrounding towns as well as the greater part of Caria.
 They were not, however, alone.
 In this last phase of the conflict, almost all of Cyprus also rebelled against the Persians.
 Onesilus, the younger brother of Gorgus, the ruler of Salamis, tried to convince his brother to rebel against Persia and join in the Ionian Revolt.
 When his brother refused to support the revolt, Onesilus waited until he left Salamis and then shut the city gates on him.
 Gorgus fled to the Persians while Onesilus took over and convinced the Cyprians to revolt.
 They then proceeded to lay siege to the city of Amathus.